Early Career Award

 During his short life he made a highly significant contribution to cross-cultural research and to the International Association of Cross-Cultural Psychology.
 He served as symposium organizer at numerous IACCP conferences, he was Regional Representative for East Asia on the Executive Commitee of IACCP, he served as Associate Editor of the Journal of Cross-Cultural Psychology and he was President of IACCP from 2010-2012.
 He also helped found the Asian Association for Social Psychology.
 He was not only a gifted social scientist but, according to those colleagues who knew him personally, he had a "beautiful mind and a deeply caring heart.”

 After he passed away, the Executive Council of IACCP initiated a research award in memory of Kwok Leung's service to the field and to cross-cultural science.
-This award will be given to support research by doctoral students and young scholars entering the field.
+The award is given to post-graduate students at the Culture and Psychology Summer School to foster cross-cultural psychological research for the next generation.

 Regional Conference Travel Support Application

-IACCP offers travel assistance to IACCP members (current, renewing, and new) to facilitate their attendance of the upcoming Regional Conference.
+IACCP offers travel assistance to IACCP members (current, renewing, and new) to facilitate their attendance of the upcoming Regional Conference, the next one is planned for 2023.
 Travel awards are meant to, in particular, support members from the particular region that would otherwise not be represented at the conference.

 Witkin-Okonji Memorial Fund Award

-The W-O Award is used to defray travel expenses to IACCP Congresses.
-The IACCP solicits applications for these funds prior to each Congress.
-Awards are given on the basis of need and contribution to the Congress.
+The W-O Award is may cover travel/registration expenses in case of the bi-annual international IACCP Congresses.
+The IACCP solicits applications for these funds prior to each international Congress.
+For the bi-annual regional conferences a different a Award, the Travel Award is allocated.
+Both Awards are given on the basis of need and contribution to the Congress.

 Honorary Fellows of IACCP